 The following tests may be done:

-A health care provider should evaluate all scrotal masses.
+A provider should evaluate all scrotal masses.
 However, many types of masses are harmless and do not need to be treated unless you are having symptoms.

 In some cases, the condition may improve with self-care, antibiotics, or pain relievers.
 You need to get medical attention right away for a growth in the scrotum that is painful.

 If the scrotal mass is part of the testicle, it has a higher risk of being cancerous.
 Surgery may be needed to remove the testicle if this is the case.

 A jock strap scrotal support may help relieve the pain or discomfort from the scrotal mass.
 A hematocele, hydrocele, or spermatocele may sometimes need surgery to remove the collection of blood, fluid, or dead cells.

 Most conditions that cause scrotal masses can be easily treated.
 Even testicular cancer has a high cure rate if found and treated early.

 Have your provider examine any scrotal growth as soon as possible.

 Complications depend on the cause of the scrotal mass.

 Call your provider if you find a lump or bulge in your scrotum.
 Any new growth in the testicle or scrotum needs to be checked by your provider to determine if it may be testicular cancer.